 Is your blue grease drum with used cooking oil full?
-Rotie will come and collect in an instant and arrange for the sustainable processing thereof.
-Rotie has been specialised in the collection of used cooking oils at hotel and catering establishments, industries, clubs and pubs for over 60 years.
-Today, Rotie collects used cooking oils in the Netherlands, Belgium and parts of Germany at more than 35,000 addresses.
+Quatra will come and collect in an instant and arrange for the sustainable processing thereof.
+Quatra has been specialised in the collection of used cooking oils at hotel and catering establishments, industries, clubs and pubs for over 65 years.
+Today, quatra collects used cooking oils in the Netherlands, Belgium, Germany, United Kingdom, Luxembourg and France at more than 70,000 addresses.
 Thanks to our nationwide coverage and local service, we can come and collect instantly, at any time.

-The used cooking oils are processed into second-generation biodiesel, in cooperation with our sister company Biodiesel Amsterdam.
+The used cooking oils are processed into second-generation biodiesel.
 The upcycling of our customers’ used cooking oils into biofuel means that the use of fossil fuels is reduced.
 Together with our customers, we offer a unique solution for the reduction of greenhouse gas emissions.

-Rotie works for a wide variety of companies.
+Quatra works for a wide variety of companies.
 Our customers vary from large companies in the food industry to small hotel and catering establishments.
-Used cooking oils are collected at more than 35,000 addresses.
-Rotie collects the used cooking oils and fats in accordance with current legislation.
+Used cooking oils are collected at more than 70,000 addresses.
+Quatra collects the used cooking oils and fats in accordance with current legislation.

-Rotie ensures that your used cooking oils and organic industrial waste are collected and recycled into second-generation energy, in accordance with a sustainable and environmentally friendly process.
-When collecting the organic residual waste, Rotie minimises the number of trips it makes.
+Quatra ensures that your used cooking oils are collected and recycled into second-generation energy, in accordance with a sustainable and environmentally friendly process.
+When collecting the organic residual waste, quatra minimises the number of trips it makes.

 Recycling natural raw materials reduces the use of fossil fuels.
 The use of green energy offers a unique and effective solution for the reduction of greenhouse gas emissions.